styounessi/email-processing/README.md

 #### Docker 🐋
 > A Docker container is a lightweight and isolated executable unit that encapsulates an application and its dependencies, including libraries, binaries, and configuration files.

 This project uses Docker to ensure portability and consistency.
-The included `Dockerfile` extends the `apache/airflow` image with the necessary Python library dependencies.
+The included `Dockerfile` extends the `apache/airflow` base image with necessary core Python libraries.

 #### Docker Compose 🐙
 > Docker Compose is a tool that was developed to help define and share multi-container applications.
 With Compose, we can create a YAML file to define the services and with a single command, can spin everything up or tear it all down.